 Follow up |

-Pap Test (up to 2 repeat tests)/ HPV Test (up to 1 repeat test) |
+Pap Test (up to 2 repeat tests) |

 As per screening eligibility |

-To be conducted no later than 12 months after initial screening visit date. |
+To be conducted no later than 12 months after initial screening visit date |

-To be conducted no later than 12 months after 1st repeat screening visit date. |
+To be conducted no later than 12 months after first repeat test |

-To be conducted no later than 6 months after last screening visit date.
+To be conducted no later than 6 months after last screening visit date

 |

-Click the blue information icons in Table 4 to see management workflows and referral recommendations under SFL for abnormal Pap test and HPV Test results.
+Click the blue information icons in Table 4 to see management workflows and referral recommendations under SFL for abnormal Pap test and HPV test results.

 Table 4: Management of Abnormal Results